Austin Light Rail

 Project Connect will expand and improve our transit network, including new light rail lines, four new MetroRapid lines, and more services across the city.
 Below are all of the projects that make up Project Connect.

-The Project Connect System Plan includes a zero-emissions fleet, a new light rail system and an expanded bus system with more routes.
+The Project Connect Original System Map Initial Investment (August 2021) includes a zero-emissions fleet, a new light rail system and an expanded bus system with more routes.
 Learn more about the Austin Transit Partnership (ATP) – an independent organization that will guide Project Connect with transparency and accountability every step of the way.

 Light Rail is an electric train system used in metropolitan areas.
 Light rail trains can travel at street level, on elevated structures or underground.
 The “light” in light rail refers to its smaller size, compared to larger trains that ride on more traditional tracks, such as Austin’s existing Red Line commuter rail.
 Light rail is part of the overall transit network, connecting people to key destinations where they live, work and play